vezel-dev/cathode/README.md

 ## Usage

-To install the package, simply run `dotnet add package System.Terminal`.
+To install the core package, run `dotnet add package System.Terminal`.
+If you are developing an application that uses the .NET Generic Host (with e.g. ASP.NET Core or Orleans), you can instead install the extensions package by running `dotnet add package System.Terminal.Extensions`.

 See the [sample program](src/sample) for examples of what the API can do.